DarkHobbit/doublecontact/doc/manual.en.md

 Entering phone, don't forget select its type: home, work, cellular, etc. You can want to combine this types (in most cases, one from simple types is combined with "preferable" type).
 In this case, select "Mixed...".
 Program will open "Phone type" window to let you make needed combinations by flags.
 Note that many devices treat "Voice" type as "Other".

+Some devices allow to add phone numbers with non-standard types while phone number save in contact.
+Consider that such types may be lost during export to VCF on device, especially if it contains non-latin characters.
+For example, "NEW" type will be exported as X-NEW, type "ДОМАШНИЙ" (cyrillic) will be lost.
+Some device, for example, some Samsung phones, save non-latin phone number types into non-stanard X-CUSTOM attribute.
+DoubleContact does support this attribute, but in most cases, to avoid important information loss, we strongly recommend use only latin characters in non-stanard phone types.

 Contact can contain a birthday.
 In most cases, birthday contains only date: set flag, enter day, month and year.
 But vCard standard allows also set a birthday time.
 To do it, press "Details" button.
 Program will open "Date details" window.
 In it, besides date, you can set time and even time zone for it.

 Besides birthday, you can set other anniversary (in most cases, it's a marriage anniversary).
 Select "anniversary" in list near "Add..." button and press "Add..." button.
 Anniversary is edited as well as birthday.